Skip to main content

 4 mentions Positive Neutral Negative

-The graphics are praised for their crisp visuals and impressive aesthetic design, with users expressing a desire for even more dynamic elements to enhance the experience.
-Overall, the artwork is well-received, contributing positively to the game's visual appeal.
+The graphics are praised for their crisp visuals and impressive aesthetic design, with users appreciating the artwork.
+However, some express a desire for more dynamic elements to enhance the visual experience, despite potential distractions from gameplay.

 • “I enjoy the artwork; I just wish there was even more crazy stuff popping up besides the character at every 100-combo interval, even if it probably would take my attention away from the commands.”